Preterm Birth Surveillance Clinic

 Should I still attend my antenatal appointments?

 Yes.
 You should attend all other antenatal appointments in addition to visiting us.
-The Preterm Birth Surveillance Clinic is extra care for women more likely to have a preterm birth.
+The Preterm Birth Surveillance Clinic is an extra service.
+It provides extra care for women and birthing people that are more likely to have a preterm birth.
 It does not replace any other care you have.

 When should I ask for advice?

-If you think you may be in labour, do not wait for your next appointment in the Preterm Birth Surveillance Clinic.
-Contact our Maternity telephone triage service on 01227 206737 for help and advice.
+If you think you may be in labour, contact Maternity Triage.
+Do not wait for your next appointment in the Preterm Birth Surveillance Clinic.